m-muecke/ifo/cran-comments.md

 0 errors | 0 warnings | 1 note

 * Replaced dontrun with donttest in examples.
-* Removed quotes in DESCRIPTION title.
+* Removed quotes in DESCRIPTION title and changed to title case.